hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 If you get an error when trying to connect, see [Troubleshooting](#troubleshooting).

-#### Remove the IKEv2 VPN connection

 <details>
 <summary>
-Learn how to remove the IKEv2 VPN connection.
-Click for details.
+Remove the IKEv2 VPN connection
 </summary>

 Using the following steps, you can remove the VPN connection and optionally restore the computer to the status before IKEv2 configuration import.